wire-elements/modal/README.md

 ```

 ## Alpine
-Livewire Elements Modal requires [Alpine](https://github.com/alpinejs/alpine).
+Livewire Elements Modal requires [Alpine](https://github.com/alpinejs/alpine) and the [Alpine Focus plugin](https://alpinejs.dev/plugins/focus).
 You can use the official CDN to quickly include Alpine:

 ```html
 <!-- Alpine v2 -->